 never had the means to attempt a comparative word count to assess that

-volumes collect letters specifically with certain individuals.
+volumes collect letters specifically to certain individuals.

 Here are the collections I'm aware of as of this writing:

 Solitude: The Letters of H.P.
 Lovecraft and August Derleth